 Open advising hours

-Advising will be held virtually utilizing Microsoft Teams.
-In order to access the platform for our open advising in Microsoft Teams, please follow the steps.
+Honors Academic Advising will be held both in the Honors College (2100 Undergraduate Library) and virtually utilizing Microsoft Teams.
+To access the platform for our open advising in Microsoft Teams, please follow the steps.

-Fall 2021 Academic Advising will continue to be virtual via Microsoft Teams.
-This will take place Mondays and Thursdays from 9a – 12 and 1 – 3:30pm.
-Advisors are happy to meet via chat, audio, or video in that platform.
+Advisors are happy to greet you in the offices or meet virtually via chat, audio, or video in that platform.
+Students do not need an appointment for drop-in/open advising.
 Students who are unable to meet during those times may email firstname.lastname@example.org to make other arrangements.

 Why should I see my advisor?